Spirals-Team/defects4j-repair/results/2015-august/readme.md

          if (manager.evaluateStep(interpolator)) {
              final double dt = manager.getEventTime() - stepStart;
              if (Math.abs(dt) <= Math.ulp(stepStart)) {
--                // we cannot simply truncate the step, reject the current computation
++                // we cannot simply truncate the step, reject the current computation
--                // and let the loop compute another state with the truncated step.
++                // and let the loop compute another state with the truncated step.
--                // it is so small (much probably exactly 0 due to limited accuracy)
++                // it is so small (much probably exactly 0 due to limited accuracy)
--                // that the code above would fail handling it.
++                // that the code above would fail handling it.
--                // So we set up an artificial 0 size step by copying states
++                // So we set up an artificial 0 size step by copying states
--                interpolator.storeTime(stepStart);
++                interpolator.storeTime(stepStart);
--                System.arraycopy(y, 0, yTmp, 0, y0.length);
++                System.arraycopy(y, 0, yTmp, 0, y0.length);
--                stepSize = 0;
++                stepSize = 0;
++                loop     = false;
+-                // rejecting the step would lead to a too small next step, we accept it
 -                loop = false;
-+                // rejecting the step would lead to a too small next step, we accept it
-+                loop = false;
              } else {
                  // reject the step to match exactly the next switch time stepSize = dt;

 ```

-## 55 Genprog
+## Patch #53 Genprog

 org.apache.commons.math.ode.events.EventState:188 (Suspicious rank: ample 68, jaccard 165, ochiai 91, naish1 16066, gp13 68, naish2 68, tarantula 165, )
 INSERT_BEFORE